I've spent many years working with arts and crafts and beading, and I've been writing ever since I knew what a pencil was.

 Projects for Children

-Children can make necklaces with cork rectangles and decorate however they wish.
-Use stickers, glue on plastic beads or whatever may be available.
+Children can make necklaces with cork rectangles and decorate them however they wish.
+Use stickers, glue on plastic beads, or whatever may be available.
 They can be painted any color they like.
-Brown corks can be used to build log cabins, fences and they are excellent for making birdhouses.
+Brown corks can be used to build log cabins and fences, and they are excellent for making birdhouses.

 Gracie L Sprouse (author) from Virginia on August 02, 2011: